-We offer strategic guidance for self-producing artists, producers and groups in the independent performing arts sector.
-The purpose of the advice is to qualify performing arts operators to fulfil their development potential or to tackle a major challenge.
+We offer strategic guidance for self-producing artists, producers, and groups in the independent performing arts sector.
+The purpose of the advice is to qualify performing arts operators to fulfill their development potential or to tackle a major challenge.

 The focus of a guidance course

-There are many possible areas of focus for guidance courses, but examples include:
+There are many possible areas of focus for guidance courses.
+For example:

 Start a guidance course